dwarvesf/playground/Engineering/Frontend/Shadow Dom.md

 date: 2023-05-16
 ---

-Recently, I have endeavored to develop an application on the platform of chat GPT, bearing the name Javis.
-It functions as a chrome extension, serving as an AI assistant to aid users during their web browsing experience.
-Upon testing the application on Chrome, I encountered an issue where Javis's CSS conflicted with the CSS of the running webpage, resulting in both my application and the webpage occasionally displaying inaccurately compared to their original interfaces.
-After conducting an extensive online search, I discovered a viable solution known as shadow dom.
-In this article, I shall introduce you to the concept of shadow dom and elucidate the myriad benefits it bestows.
+I'm currently working on a new application called Javis, which operates as a Chrome extension.
+Functioning as an AI assistant, Javis is designed to facilitate a smooth and enriching web browsing experience for users.
+During its testing phase in Chrome, I faced a unique challenge - **Javis's CSS clashed with the webpage's CSS**.
+The result was a distortion of both the application's and the webpage's interfaces.
+Following an extensive research, I unearthed a potent solution - the Shadow DOM.
+In this piece, I aim to explain the concept of Shadow DOM and shed light on the numerous advantages it offers.

 ## What is Shadow DOM?
 Shadow DOM is a web standard that allows encapsulation of HTML, CSS, and JavaScript within a specific context.
 Shadow DOM allows hidden DOM trees to be attached to elements in the regular DOM tree — this shadow DOM tree starts with a shadow root, underneath which you can attach any element, in the same way as the normal DOM.